Mar 18 2009

-You’ve probably heard the term “fatty acid” before, but do you know what a fatty acid is or why your body needs it?
-What about the different types of fatty acids, what foods you can naturally find them in and how much you need?
+You've probably heard the terms "fatty acid" and "omega 3" before, but do you know what a fatty acid is or why your body needs it?
+What about the different types of fatty acids, what foods you can naturally find them in and how much your body needs to live a long, healthy life?

 Fatty acids are important for all systems of the body to function normally, including your skin, respiratory system, circulatory system, brain and organs.
 There are two fatty acids, termed essential fatty acids (EFA) that your body does not produce on its own.
 EFAs have to be ingested.